 Americans eat approximately 350 slices of pizza per second.
 And 36 percent of those pizza slices are pepperoni slices, making pepperoni the number one choice among pizza toppings in the United States.
 However, in India pickled ginger, minced mutton, and paneer cheese are the favorite toppings for pizza slices.
 In Japan, Mayo Jaga (a combination of mayonnaise, potato and bacon), eel and squid are the favorites.
 Green peas rock Brazilian pizza shops and Russians love red herring pizza.

 At Atlanta Foodies, we want to bring you up-to-date, objective reviews of Atlanta restaurants and much more!
 Atlanta Foodies will include fun taste tests, food news, history, and shopping.
-I'm Becca, the epicurean writer.
-I have lots of foodie friends in the Atlanta area who will be contributing as well.
+I'm Becca, the epicurean writer, and Dan is my chef husband.
+I have lots of foodie friends in the Atlanta area contribute as well.

 So sit back and let us do the dirty work.
 When you want to go out to eat in Metro Atlanta, consult our blog and you won't wind up having an unpleasant experience and hating yourself or your loved ones for it.
 Thanks for visiting.
 Hope you enjoy it, and Bon Appetit, Y'all!